ralf-boltshauser/next-app-starter/README.md

 - [ ] think about onboarding process that the user can go through and supply more data
 - [ ] think about user instructions for the app
+- [ ] verify email login with code
+- [ ] no email with google login
+- [ ] sign up can overwrite and take credentials of other users

 ### Backlog